Nakladoj/SIS_JASMINE_NAKLADOV_20250312/README.md

 Finally, a 3D animation will be included to aid in analyzing each simulation.

 Any references used in this project are located at the bottom of this .md file.
+Matlab toolboxes used for this code include the Aerospace Toolbox as well as the Robotics System Toolbox.

 ## Singularity for Asymmetric Euler Angle Sets
 The first scenario that will be examined is the singularity of Asymmetric Euler Angles.
 The specific sequence chosen was the classic 3-2-1 Yaw Pitch Roll rotation.
 For this rotation, geometric singularity occurs at a pitch angle of +/- $90^\circ$, where the two remaining angles are not uniquely defined.
 The following process will be followed for Scenarios 2. and 3. as well.